 When you have the engine muscles pulling double duty, they will be working harder and longer with every task.

 Think for a second that you had a full time job where you worked 9-5 and had a three day weekend + benefits.
 Now imagine the night shift worker quit and because you love the company you decided to take over their job.
 Since you never have time to sleep or recover, every single other task you do becomes more difficult.
 Now imagine someone cuts you off on the road on your way to work.
 You will definitely have less patience than usual and might do something a little zany.

 That’s kind of how the ol’ muscles work.

-So when you improve posture, it’s like bringing the night shift worker back.
-You give the engine muscles time rest and recover, and in turn they reward you by being sexy and making you move your body with much more ease!
+So when you improve posture, it’s like bringing the night-shift worker back.
+You give the engine muscles time to rest and recover, and in turn they reward you by improving your appearance and making you move your body with much more ease!
 This means you can focus your attention on being a badass.